GiovanniCassani/creative-gan/README.md

 - Similarity between slipper and sneakers: 0.4365991950035095
 - Similarity between slipper and bag: 0.4376913607120514
 - Similarity between slipper and boots: 0.40576016902923584

+## How it can get better

+- A better trained Word2Vec model could probably lead to more accurate results
+- A larger training set, with more categories, could bring more 'creativity'
+- A larger model, like [bigGAN](https://arxiv.org/abs/1809.11096) could substantially increase the quality of images

+## What it needs to get there

+More computational power :)